lkoepsel/AVR_C/README.md

 * **getChar(char)**: same as C getChar (non-interrupt at this time)
 * **printf(string, variables)**: same as C printf(), limited functionality to be documented.
 There are two ways to add printf and those are documented in the Makefile in the examples.
 It is also helpful to review the [avr-libc printf](https://www.nongnu.org/avr-libc/user-manual/group__avr__stdio.html) documentation.
 * **puts(string)**: same as C puts()

+### Added functions above Arduino Framework
+* **buttons[i]** - provides a debounced button response.
+Each button must attach to a pin, as be setup as INPUT_PULLUP.
+Requires sysclock to have a SCALAR1 = SCALAR01_64, as this provides a 8 millis pulse.
+	*pins[i]* are the ports attached to buttons, like digitalRead, function will translate pin to port *buttons[i]* are the pressed indications for the button, true is pressed See example in *button* folder as to how to use

 ### Work in Progress
 This is a work in progress, the initial version is proof of concept and uses a significant amount of storage.
 Over-time I'll optimize for size and add error-checking (as possible).